xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 > Config the Controller GPIO reset the digital output when the robot is in stop state
 >
 > :param on_off: True/False
 > :return: code
 > &ensp;&ensp;&ensp;&ensp;code: See the [API Code Documentation](./xarm_api_code.md#api-code) for details.

-#### def __config_force_control__(self, coord, c_axis, f_ref, limits, **kwargs):

-> Set force control parameters through the Six-axis Force Torque Sensor.
-> Note:
-> &ensp;&ensp;&ensp;&ensp;1. only available if firmware_version >= 1.8.3
-> &ensp;&ensp;&ensp;&ensp;2. the Six-axis Force Torque Sensor is required (the third party is not currently supported)
->
-> :param coord:  task frame.
-0: base frame.
-1: tool frame.
-> :param c_axis: a 6d vector of 0s and 1s.
-1 means that robot will be compliant in the corresponding axis of the task frame.
-> :param f_ref:  the forces/torques the robot will apply to its environment.
-The robot adjusts its position along/about compliant axis in order to achieve the specified force/torque.
-> :param limits:  for compliant axes, these values are the maximum allowed tcp speed along/about the axis.
-> :return: code
-> &ensp;&ensp;&ensp;&ensp;code: See the [API Code Documentation](./xarm_api_code.md#api-code) for details.